 Tours are available daily from 9am - 6:00pm, limited up to 8-10 visitors per group and will not be mixed with another group.
 Call ahead for reservations to schedule your preferred time or for additional information: 321-607-0203.
 We're looking forward to your visit.

 Enjoy, RozThe historic Pritchard House is a fine example of Queen Anne style architecture and appears much today as it did when it was built for Captain James Pritchard in 1891.
 The historic Pritchard House is open to the public as a house museum.
 Both the house and gardens are available as rentals for special occasions such as birthday/anniversary parties, bridal showers/weddings, business /organizational activities.
 The Foundation holds many interesting activities that are open to the public, including docent lead tours, "notable" afternoon teas, special events and exhibits of their extensive collections.

 126 Grannis Ave.
 Titusville, FL

 The North Brevard Heritage Foundation was instrumental in saving this historic structure from code violations and possible demolition.
 We worked with members of the Carter family and the City of Titusville to resolve code violations.
 After transferring the property by quit claim deeds, we assisted the North Brevard Charities and Sharing Center in acquiring the property.
-It will be rehabilitated for community adaptive use as the Boys and Girls Clubs of Titusville .
+It has been rehabilitated for community adaptive use as the Boys and Girls Clubs of Titusville .